yyuezhi/GenVDM/README.md

 ```

 ## Interactive Modeling
-You can download demo.blend and directly load our output .exr file to play around VDM in blender 3.6.
+You can download demo.blend and precomputed result from ./demo or directly load *.exr file from outputVDM directory to play around VDM.
 An example VDM has been loaded for you.
+We highly recomend to use blender 3.6 to open demo.blend since higher version might cause loading errors.

 You can learn VDM related blender instruction from [here](https://docs.blender.org/manual/en/3.5/sculpt_paint/sculpting/tools/draw.html#vdm-displacement) and [here](https://www.blender.org/download/releases/3-5/).

 ## Acknowledgement